Piracy in the Atlantic World: Pirate ships

 Pirates did not have the luxury of building their ships; they were "acquired".
 As a result, a pirate captain had to be on the lookout for a vessel that would serve his purpose and procure the ship without harming it in such a way as to make it unfit for service.
-There is consensus among scholars that pirates would use both small vessels like a sloop or a full-rigged pinnace, as well as the larger slave ships (but not as often), and on rare occasions the warship.
-Along these lines, the naval historian David Cordingly categorized pirate attacks that had been reported along the North American seabord between 1710–1730 by the numbers of recorded attacks, with an overwhelming 55% involving sloops, 25% in the larger ships, 10% in brigs and brigantines, 5% in schooners, 3% in open sail-less boats, and 2% in snows.
+There is consensus among scholars that pirates would use both small vessels like a sloop or a full-rigged pinnace, as well as larger slave ships (but not as often), and, on rare occasions, warships.
+Along these lines, the naval historian David Cordingly categorized pirate attacks that had been reported along the North American seaboard between 1710–1730 by the numbers of recorded attacks, with an overwhelming 55% involving sloops, 25% in the larger ships, 10% in brigs and brigantines, 5% in schooners, 3% in open sail-less boats, and 2% in snows.

-Smaller ships certainly had advantages in the Caribbean and along coastal waterways.
-They could be careened much easier and faster than the larger vessels, which is a great advantage when a pirate ship could not pull into a dry dock or take long stretches of time to perform maintenance.
-Small vessels also had shallow drafts and could hide "among sandbanks, creeks, and estuaries" where larger ships could not.
+Smaller vessels offered distinct advantages in Caribbean waters and coastal regions.
+Their size allowed for easier and quicker careening compared to larger ships, which was particularly beneficial for pirate crews unable to access dry docks or afford extended periods for maintenance.
+These smaller ships also featured shallower draughts, enabling them to navigate and conceal themselves "among sandbanks, creeks, and estuaries" inaccessible to larger vessels.
+This maneuverability and ability to hide in shallow waters provided significant tactical advantages for pirate operations.
 The smaller vessels also had a speed advantage over shorter distances than the larger ships of the age.
 The ratio of displacement to sail capacity was high on small ships, meaning it was easier to bring the boat up to speed fast and produce more speed with less sail.
-Small vessels made up the bulk of the pirate fleet in the West Indies and the Atlantic for these reasons; among the favored were the single mast sloops and schooners.
+Small vessels made up the bulk of the pirate fleet in the West Indies and the Atlantic for these reasons; among the favoured were the single mast sloops and schooners.